Rafael Nadal gave his all until he simply couldn’t anymore and had to retire: Analysis

 A few months after that Laver Cup, Nadal hurt his hip and eventually would have surgery in June 2023.
 He kept trying to come back, seeking the form that once made him as feared by opponents as any player, particularly on red clay.
 Others respected, and admired, his heavy topspin forehand, his returns of serve, his two-handed backhand and, above all, his indefatigable nature.
 They also found his humility inspiring.

-Nothing, of course, stands out as much as his unparalleled French Open career — which is why a larger-than-life steel statue of Nadal was erected outside Court Philippe Chatrier in 2021.
-He went 112-4 in the Slam held at Roland Garros there, with titles arriving in 2005-08, 2010-14, 2017-20 and 2022.
+Nothing about Nadal, of course, stands out as much as his unparalleled French Open resume — which is why a larger-than-life steel statue of him was erected outside Court Philippe Chatrier in 2021.
+He went 112-4 in the Slam held at Roland Garros, with titles arriving in 2005-08, 2010-14, 2017-20 and 2022.

 During a news conference at his tennis academy in Manacor, Spain, in May 2023, Nadal said he would miss that year’s trip to Paris, the first time he sat out the tournament since entering it for the first time — and, naturally, claiming the championship — in 2005.